Rush1120/chat-bot/README.md

 Chat-Bot is a lightweight, user-friendly chat interface designed to make conversations with your code as smooth as butter.
 Whether you’re debugging, demoing, or just bored, this bot is here to chat.

-##  Features

-- Real-time messaging (because waiting is so 1999)
-- Clean and intuitive UI (your eyes will thank you)
-- Easy to set up, easier to use
-- Open-source and ready for your wildest ideas

 ##  Installation

 Clone the repo, and let’s get chatting: